rporada/jekyll-now/about.md

 permalink: /about/
 ---

+_Reed Porada_

-Security researcher attempting to make a small dent in the world.
+Security researcher working to make a small dent in the world.

 ### Research Interests